 The Office of Student Accessibility and Accommodations is available to counsel and assist you.
 Please call, email, or use My PVCC/Navigate to set an appointment to talk about services.

-Kari Hirst, Director of Student Accessibility and Accommodations, assists students with last names M-Z. You can reach her directly at (434) 961-5281 or KHirst@pvcc.edu.
+Kari Hirst, Director of Student Accessibility and Accommodations, assists students with last names R-Z and students in the nursing program..
+You can reach her directly at (434) 961-5281 or KHirst@pvcc.edu.
 You can also set appointments through My PVCC/Navigate.